cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.3.2. ....
 Functionality: Analysis
 A.3.3. ....
 Internal interfaces / Editors
 A.3.4. ....
 User interface / Visualizations
 A.4. ....
-Using CrypTool 1 on Linux
+Using CT1 on Linux
 A.4.1. ....
-Running CrypTool 1 on Linux with Wine
+Running CT1 on Linux with Wine
 A.4.2. ....
-Porting draft of CrypTool 1 to Linux with Qt
+Porting draft of CT1 to Linux with Qt